ProjectIgnis/BabelCDB/README.md

 If you are submitting a database for a new unofficial addition, please submit a single new database to [Larry's fork](https://github.com/larry126/BabelCDB), where they will eventually be combined and merged back upstream.
 To submit such a pull request, first follow the contributing guidelines for the [script collection](https://github.com/ProjectIgnis/CardScripts).
 The pull request title should be the same, and the description should simply link to the pull request to the script collection.

-## Guidelines for SQLite3 CDB files:
+## Guidelines for SQLite3 CDB files

 * For new cards:
 	* for each new set, add a `preRelease` cdb with its name